Conditional Shortcodes in Email Notifications & Form Confirmation

 [/ff_sub_if]

-You need to use other 3 parameter (field, is, to) as mentioned earlier.
+You need to use the other 3 parameters (field, is, to) as mentioned earlier.

-An example of nested conditional shortcode is below:
+An example of a nested conditional shortcode is below –

 [ff_if]